Armenia: Foreign relations

 On 10 October 2009, Armenia and Turkey signed protocols on the normalisation of relations, which set a timetable for restoring diplomatic ties and reopening their joint border.
 The ratification of those had to be made in the national parliaments.
 In Armenia, before sending the protocols to the parliament, it was sent to the Constitutional Court to have their constitutionality to be approved.
 The Constitutional Court made references to the preamble of the protocols underlying three main issues.
 One of them stated that the implementation of the protocols did not imply Armenia's official recognition of the existing Turkish-Armenian border established by the Treaty of Kars.
 By doing so, the Constitutional Court rejected one of the main premises of the protocols, i.e. "the mutual recognition of the existing border between the two countries as defined by relevant treaties of international law".
 This was for the Turkish Government the reason to back down from the Protocols.
 The Armenian President had made multiple public announcements, both in Armenia and abroad, that, as the leader of the political majority of Armenia, he assured the parliamentary ratification of the protocols if Turkey also ratified them.
 Despite this, the process stopped, as Turkey continuously added more preconditions to its ratification and also "delayed it beyond any reasonable time-period".

-Due to its position between two hostile neighbours, Armenia has close security ties with Russia.
-At the request of the Armenian government, Russia maintains a military base in the city of Gyumri located in Northwestern Armenia as a deterrent against Turkey.
-Despite this, Armenia has also been looking toward Euro-Atlantic structures in recent years.
-Armenia maintains positive relations with the United States, which is home to the second largest Armenian diaspora community in the world.
+Armenia maintains close cultural, economic, and security ties with Russia.
+Due to the republic's position between two hostile neighbours, the security component is especially important.
+At the request of the Armenian government, Russia maintains a military base in the city of Gyumri in northwestern Armenia as a deterrent against NATO member Turkey.
+At the same time, Armenia has friendly relations with the United States, which is home to the second largest Armenian diaspora community in the world after Russia.
 According to the US Census Bureau, there are 427,822 Armenian Americans in the country.

-Because of the illicit border blockades by Azerbaijan and Turkey, Armenia continues to maintain solid relations with its southern neighbour Iran, especially in the economic sector.
+Because of the illicit border blockades by Azerbaijan and Turkey, Armenia also maintains strong relations with its southern neighbour, Iran, especially in the economic sector.
 Economic projects are being developed between the two nations, including a gas pipeline going from Iran to Armenia.

 Armenia is a member of the Council of Europe and maintains close relations with the European Union; especially with its member states France and Greece.
 In January 2002, the European Parliament noted that Armenia may enter the EU in the future.
-A 2005 survey reported that 64% of Armenians favored joining the EU, a move multiple Armenian officials have voiced support for.
+A 2005 survey reported that 64% of Armenians favoured joining the EU, a move multiple Armenian officials have voiced support for.